• Skip to main content

 What Is the Difference between a General and Limited Power of Attorney?

-January 22, 2015 by John Kuhn, Estate Planning Attorney
+January 22, 2015 by Augusta P. Kuhn

 Most people, at some point in their life, execute a power of attorney.
 A power of attorney is an extremely useful, and flexible, legal document that can be used to accomplish a variety of estate planning objectives.
 While a power of attorney can be a beneficial addition to your estate plan, it is imperative that you have a clear understanding of what you are signing and the power your signature confers on the Agent.
 In addition, you need to know the difference between a general and a limited power of attorney.